jimohammad/po/replit.md

 - Filter and search historical purchase orders
 - Sales module with IMEI tracking and customer management
 - Payment module with IN/OUT direction tracking for cash flow
+- Returns module with toggle switch between Sale Returns (from customers) and Purchase Returns (to suppliers), including IMEI tracking
 - Reports module with Available Stock, Daily Cash Flow, and Customer Reports
 - Expenses module with category management and expense tracking
 - Accounts module with 5 predefined accounts (Cash, NBK Bank, CBK Bank, Knet, Wamd), account statements, and inter-account transfer functionality